 Did you know that there are over 90 golf courses in Naples?
 This is why people love to retire in Naples!
 Unfortunately, only 30 are open to the public.
 One of the best golf courses in Florida is the Hibiscus Golf Club.

-Hibiscus Golf Club’s 18 holes cater to high and low handicap golfers.
+Hibiscus Golf Club’s 18 holes cater to high and low-handicap golfers.
 Here you’ll find wide fairways, bunkered greens, and numerous lakes and streams.
-18 holes runs you $45, while 9 holes will only run you $25.
+The 18 holes run you $45, while 9 holes will only cost you $25.

 Compared to a grassy, slow-moving river, the Everglades National Park is one of the best National Parks in Florida with 1.5 million acres of coastal mangroves, sawgrass marshes, and pinewood flats.

 Because the Everglades are so expansive, a wide variety of wildlife makes the marshes and swamps their home.
 You’ll find everything here from the endangered Leatherback turtle, Florida panthers, and manatees.
 The Everglades is one of the best places to see wild alligators in Florida, as well.